Atlas Mountain Trek (Toubkal area) - Morocco

 - Group equipment

-- Optional tips to Moroccan staff (approx £25+)
+- Optional tips to Moroccan staff (approx £30 Total)

 - Additional nights in Marrakech

-- Personal spending money (note Moroccan Dihrams are not available abroad, we can help you change/withdraw some in Marrakech)
+- Personal spending money (note Moroccan Dihrams are not available outside Morocco, we can help you change/withdraw some in Marrakech)

 You do need to be fairly fit for this trip.
 Some of the climbs are long and moderately demanding with some long days of sustained walking with a backpack.
 The effects of altitude will also reduce your level of strength.
 You will also be walking on 12 consecutive days so you can't afford to get progressively more tired every day.
 Therefore, you will only really enjoy the trip if you are in good physical shape having exercised regularly and eaten nutritiously over at least the 6 months leading up to the trip.